 - Output of id <user>

-- · The Isass debug log
+- The lsass debug log

-- · Copy of Isass cache file.
+- Copy of Isass cache file.

-- i

-For more information about the file name and location of the cache files, see the AD Bridge Linux Administration Guide, at www.beyondtrust.com/docs/ad-bridge/getting-started/linux-admin.
+For more information about the file name and location of the cache files, please see the AD Bridge Linux Administration Guide at www.beyondtrust.com/docs/ad-bridge/getting-started/linux-admin.